Hostels

 Balearic Islands

-In Mallorca, however, you can find hostels even in Palma de Mallorca.
+In Mallorca, the best place to find cheap hostels is in Palma de Mallorca.
 At Hostal La Mimosa, a bed in a double room costs about €30 per person per night during the high season, while a bed in a 6 beds mixed dorm costs about €20 per person per night.

 Canary Islands